LintaoAmons/newear/README.md

 > Vibe with ClaudeCode

-A fully local and free real-time system audio captioning CLI tool for macOS using local transcription models.

 ## Overview

-Newear is a versatile, fully local and free audio transcription tool that provides both real-time system audio captioning and batch processing of video/audio files using local Whisper models.
+Newear is a versatile, fully local and free audio transcription tool that provides both real-time system audio captioning and batch processing of video/audio files using local AI models.
 Perfect for:

 - **Live captioning** of videos, meetings, or streaming audio content
 - **Video/audio file transcription** - process existing recordings, lectures, meetings